Shamlan311/Brute-force/README.md

 ## 🎞️ Overview

-This script demonstrates how a brute-force attack works by **actually attempting passwords** on a Windows account in a **controlled, local environment**.
+This script shows how brute-force attacks work by **actually attempting passwords** on a Windows account in a **controlled, local environment**.
 The purpose is to **learn about password security and system protection** safely.

 ---